 leprosy, ma man.

-(accounting) an intangible asset valued according to the advantage or reputation a business has acquired (over and above its tangible assets)
+intangible asset valued according to advantage to a business

 I could picture Bodega in an Armani suit, all legal and respectable, his renovated buildings in the background, his name no longer Bodega but something else, something politicians want on their side, a commodity of

-an anticipated outcome that is intended or that guides your planned actions
+an anticipated outcome that guides your planned actions

 You know me, I’m just a soul whose

 intentions are good.

 flow over or cover completely

 Sapo finished his flan real quick, his big Sapo mouth

 show in, or as in, a picture

 depicting the Devil being slain by the angel Michael.